 2. Instil a pinch of positivity

 Pandemics take a toll on everyone.
 COVID-19 has done the same.
-While some have lost their closed ones, others are still battling the disease.
+While some have lost their close ones, others are still battling the disease.
 So, as an email marketer, the least you can do is provide them with positivity during these dark times.
-You need to tell them that it’s just a phase and everything is going to be okay at the end.
+You need to tell them that it’s just a phase and everything is going to be okay in the end.

 How will you do that?
 By communicating and spreading positivity through your email marketing strategy.
 Here are a few ways that can help you do so.